 1. Download & Install a VPN App

 Many VPN apps are available for different mobile platforms.
 Android users can head to the Google Play Store to search for a reliable and well reviewed VPN application, while Apple iOS users can access the Apple App Store to browse security apps for iPhones.
 Use a VPN app for your different online activities.
-Check out this cyberghost VPN review to read more on how a VPN can help you keep your data safe and secure.
-A few example scenarios where the app becomes useful include:
+A VPN can help you keep your data safe and secure.
+A few example scenarios where the app becomes useful include;

 - Accessing banking or share trading websites or any private browsing